 - Complete Brandywine Conservancy's Beaver Creek Trail study to determine a more refined recommended alignment. - Assemble a project team consisting of the following partners: Chester County Department of Facilities and Parks, Downingtown Borough, Caln Township, PA DCNR, Friends of the Chester Valley Trail and other key stakeholders.
-The team would determine roles for trail implementation and management and would develop a funding strategy for design and construction. - Coordinate with property owners to obtain required trail easements. - Restripe Pennsylvania Avenue to provide bike lanes between Lake Drive and Manor Avenue.
+The team would develop a funding strategy for design and construction of this trail segment. - Coordinate with property owners to obtain required trail easements. - Restripe Pennsylvania Avenue to provide bike lanes between Lake Drive and Manor Avenue.
 Segments of roadway not wide enough to accommodate full 5' bike lanes should be striped with shared road legends ("sharrows"). - Contract professional services for design, engineering and permitting of the trail. - Work with PennDOT to obtain a permit for the crossing of Manor Avenue, a state roadway. - Obtain funding, and construct the trail.